The Time Travelers (How I Met Your Mother): Plot

 At MacLaren's, in April 2013, Ted passes up Barney's invitation to watch Robots Versus Wrestlers: Legends because he has to prepare for class.
 Barney claims he will regret this in 20 years, and Ted is then shocked when likenesses of Barney and Ted from 2033 appear and try to convince him.
 A Ted from 20 hours in the future warns present Ted that he will enjoy the event at the expense of a massive hangover and a sprained wrist.
 Present Ted is convinced about going, but a Barney from 20 minutes in the future holds back the group long enough to see a woman enter the bar; the coat-check girl, whom Ted had not seen for seven years.
 Ted prepares to talk to her, but is stopped by her future versions—one who grew sick of Ted and a version very much obsessed with him.
 They inform Ted the relationship is doomed, mainly due to his previous failed relationships, and Ted lets the woman walk out of the bar.

 Meanwhile, Marshall brags about a fancy cocktail drink he had invented called the Minnesota Tidal Wave, and attempts to order one at the bar.
 He is shocked when Carl the Bartender calls it The Robin Scherbatsky; it is named in her honor because she had ordered it several times.
-Marshall is annoyed and challenges Robin to a dance-off, but Lily forbids it.
+Marshall is annoyed and challenges Robin to a dance-off, but Lily forbids it due to his worsening dancer's hip.
 Marshall attempts to get back at Robin by writing her name and phone number in a men's bathroom stall, but Robin promptly goes in to erase it.
 She then heads into the girls' bathroom, implying she has written Marshall's number in there.
 Nervous about entering the ladies' room, Marshall eventually goes in to find a long message by Robin stating the adverse treatment she endured from her father—but it's a prank to force Marshall to hide in a stall when a woman enters.
 Marshall attempts to leave, scaring women from the bathroom out and humiliating himself.
 Lily lets Marshall and Robin dance off.